 “Based on our results, we suggest that meta- analyses in ecology and evolution should use the model that accounts for both the nonphylogenetic and phylogenetic species- level variance in addition to the multilevel structure of the data.
 Any attempts to simplify this model, such as using only the phylogenetic variance component, may lead to erroneous inferences from the data.

-In addition, most meta-analyses include study as a random effect, and it would be odd to not report this obvious source of variance (even if it may not be estimated well).”
+”

+In addition, most meta-analyses include study as a random effect, and it would be odd to not report this obvious source of variance (even if it may not be estimated well).
 Whichever way we look at this –either not including random effects because of extensive overlap or including them and having them maybe being mis-estimated– it may impact conclusions.
 In fact, random effects estimated to be 0, essentially boil down to a simplified model anyway.
 Either way, there are no easy solutions.
 Considering the simulations from Cinar et al. 2022, we agree with their conclusions and believe it’s better to include all our a priori random effects (capturing known hierarchical structure) and acknowledge the challenges in estimating them.
-We have done this now;
+We have done this now in the first paragraph of the discussion;

 L304: I guess the biological significance of the uncertainty around the predicted percent change (10%) would depend on the trait and metric.
 Perhaps a 10% change could be a lot in some contexts?
 But I agree that the predicted effect size seems overall small.